writethedocs/www/docs/2014/eu/talks.rst

 1. marked by ready ability to move with quick easy grace <an agile dancer>
 2. having a quick resourceful and adaptable character <an agile mind>

 (Merriam-Webster dictionary)

 When the Agile Manifesto was first presented to the geeksphere, many thought it was the hottest thing since striped RAID.
 Since then, agile software development has morphed, evolved, branched out, and yes - been abused.
-Some companies have revolutionized their productivity, while others simply replaced the term ""specifications"" with the term ""ready documents"" and continued to *think* waterfall while boasting a Kanban board.
+Some companies have revolutionized their productivity, while others simply renamed “specifications” to ”ready documents” and continued to think waterfall while boasting a Kanban board.

-We seem to have gotten so caught up in semantics and bureaucracy, we've forgotten about the true meaning of the word ""agile"".
-Nowadays, employees and companies who have been burned by these twisted agile implementations have all but written off agile methodologies as ""empty buzz words"" and shudder at the mere thought of a sprint.
+We seem to have gotten so caught up in semantics and bureaucracy that we’ve forgotten about the true meaning of the word “agile”.
+Nowadays, employees and companies who have been burned by these twisted agile implementations have all but written off agile methodologies as ”empty buzz words” and shudder at the mere thought of a sprint.
+And in any case, agile methodologies are only for developers, right?
+Maybe not!

-So what does make the agile methodologies work, and how can I, as a free-thinking, self-managing, maybe even team-leading technical writer, make them work for me, even if I work at a company that doesn't sing the scrum song and couldn't keep its points-poker face straight to safe its life?
+So what does make agile methodologies work, and how can I, a free-thinking, self-managing, maybe even team-leading technical writer, make them work for me, even if I work at a company that doesn’t sing the scrum song and couldn’t keep its points-poker face straight?
 How can I build my own personal, portable Agile Manifesto, that I can apply to any working environment at any company?

+* Mikey Ariel is a senior technical writer at Red Hat, with writing experience in waterfall and agile environments.
+As luck (or misfortune) would have it, she also trained and worked as a scrum master long enough to form a semi-educated philosophy about life, the universe, and stand-up meetings.

 Idan Gazit - Advanced Web Typography
 ------------------------------------